roger-yu-ds/assignment_1/README.md

 Getting Started
 ------------
 It is suggested that before starting this project, you create a virtual environment.
 By installing the `pipenv` package, this will be done automatically according to the pipfile.
-Then activate the environment accordingly
+Then activate the environment accordingly:
 ```bash
 pip install pipenv
 pipenv shell